 Planning for a trip to Japan?
-If you are traveling to Japan for the first time, we have put together a guide with everything you need to know to plan and prepare for your trip.
+If you are traveling to Japan for the first time, this guide has everything you need to know to plan and prepare for your first trip to Japan.

-Planning a Trip to Japan: A Step By Step Guide
+Planning For a Trip to Japan: A Step By Step Guide

 Disclaimer: This article contains affiliate links.
 We may make a small commission if you make a booking using our links at no extra cost to you.
 See our Disclosure page for more information.